 When we think about CS – it is about someone who truly cares and values someone's time and strives to give more than that person expects.
-It is the kind of vendor, or partner that we strive to be every day through our interactions and work with our customers.
+It is the kind of vendor or partner we strive to be every day through our interactions and work with our customers.

 "Service greater than oneself is a core belief of our CS team."
-Delivering a great customer experience is a crucial part of the success of many global and leading companies today.
+Delivering a great customer experience is a crucial part of many global and leading companies today.
 You are here for your customers, not the other way around.

-At the end of the day, how a customer feels when they engage with a vendor and how they recognize results are the strongest (or determining) predictor on the value derived from the relationship.
+At the end of the day, how customers feel when they engage with a vendor and how they recognize results are the strongest (or determining) predictor of the value derived from the relationship.

-It is a continuous and evolving pursuit that is heavily focused on customer growth and helping in the accomplishment of their business goals (or preferred outcome).
+It is a continuous and evolving pursuit heavily focused on customer growth and accomplishing their business goals (or preferred outcome).
 Scott echoed— the relationship does not end when issues are done and resolved.
 Or the contract is renewed.
 Instead, it is a lifetime contract without expiration.

 The fundamentals of success: measuring it the right way